Joseph C. Fegan Jr.: Stateside duty

 Joseph C. Fegan Jr. was born on 21 December 1920, in Los Angeles, California, as the son of future Marine Major general, Joseph C. Fegan and Adelaide Loring Mitchell.
-Upon the graduation from the high school, he enrolled the Princeton University, where he was active in Varsity football team as Tackle.
+Upon the graduation from high school, he enrolled the Princeton University, where he was active in Varsity football team as Tackle.
 Fegan also entered the ROTC unit and also enlisted the Marine Corps Reserve on 5 May 1941.

 He completed the summer six weeks Platoon Leaders classes at the Marine Corps Base San Diego, where his father served as commanding general and reached the rank of private first class.
 Fegan was commissioned Reserve Second lieutenant on 31 July 1942, and upon graduation from Princeton with an A.B. in politics in November of that year, he was ordered to the Marine Corps Base Quantico for additional officer training.
 As part of his undergraduate degree, Fegan completed a senior thesis titled "The Military Problem in Haiti."

 Fegan completed that training in February 1943 and then was ordered to the Field Artillery School also located at Quantico.
 He completed the training in April of that year and assumed duty as an Artillery Instructor at Camp Pendleton, California.
 Fegan was integrated into the regular Marine Corps in May 1943 and joined newly activated 4th Battalion, 14th Marine Artillery Regiment one month later.

 The 14th Marines were subsequently attached to the 4th Marine Division under Major General Harry Schmidt and Fegan was promoted to first lieutenant in August 1943.
 He subsequently assumed command of Battery M of his battalion and took part in the intensive training at Camp Dunlap.